mworion/dbus-seplos/doc/usage/index.rst

 Usage
 =====

-Once installed and running, the dbus-seplos is shown in the Venus device:
+Once installed and running, the dbus-seplos is shown in the Venus device beside the CAN driver, which handles all active topics. dbus-seplos does not write or actively change values.
+Just transferring BMS data to dbus.

 .. image:: image/overview.png
     :align: center